Article body copy

 Earlier this month, the state forest department also signed a memorandum of understanding with Reef Watch promising that forest officials will assist in treating and rehabilitating injured marine animals, and where needed establishing the cause of death.
 They will also keep a database of stranding incidents along the state’s coastline.
 After Reef Watch’s funding for this project runs out, the state’s forest department is set to take over tracking marine animal strandings for the long-term.

-Other Indian states, including Goa, Tamil Nadu, Maharashtra, and Odisha, have volunteer efforts to track strandings.
-But those projects do not include scientific analysis or standardized methods of compiling data.
-Kalambi says a centralized system for recording strandings is needed, but such a national framework for marine animal stranding response has been stuck in the pipeline for years.
+Other Indian states, including Goa, Tamil Nadu, Maharashtra, and Odisha, have similar efforts to track strandings.
+Despite this, a much needed national framework for marine animal stranding response has been stuck in the pipeline for years, Kalambi says.

 Having such a system might help tackle the problem.
 Most stranded dolphins, for example, have died by drowning Kalambi explains, adding that this may be linked to a recently relaxed regulation on fishing vessel speed.
 That regulation, he says, “might be making roadkill out of these animals.
 The only way we’ll know is if we put in the resources required to make sure every mammal stranded along the Indian coast is accounted for.”